0BananaBig0/from_gcc_to_cpp/docs/Classes.md

        - If no constructors are defined, aggregate initialization applies to structs or classes.

+##### Limitations of Aggregate Initialization

+1. **No user-defined constructors**:
+   - Aggregate initialization is only applicable to aggregate types that lack user-defined constructors.
+   - If a class has any constructor defined, aggregate initialization cannot be used.
+2. **Public members only**:
+   - Only public members can be initialized via aggregate initialization.
+   - Private or protected members cannot be accessed.
+3. **No default member initializers**:
+   - Default member initializers in aggregates are ignored during aggregate initialization, meaning you must explicitly specify values for all members.
+4. **Order of initialization**:
+   - Members are initialized in the order they are declared.
+   - This can lead to issues if one member relies on another being initialized first.
+5. **No designated initializers**:
+   - C++ does not support designated initializers (as in C99), preventing the ability to initialize specific members without initializing all preceding members.
+6. **Type matching**:
+   - The types in the initializer list must match the types of the aggregate's members exactly.
+   - A mismatch results in a compilation error.
+7. **No implicit conversions**:
+   - Aggregate initialization does not allow implicit type conversions, which can limit flexibility.
+8. **No inheritance**:
+   - Aggregate initialization is not applicable for derived classes, limiting its use in inheritance scenarios.

 ##### Notes

 1. In the constructor initializer list, you'd better initialize the members in